acgetchell/CDT-plusplus/README.md

 Does the same but with periodic (toroidal) topology.

 The dimensionality of the spacetime is such that each slice of spacetime is `d-1`-dimensional, so setting `d=3` generates 2 spacelike dimensions and one timelike dimension.
-Thus a `d`-dimensional simplex will have some `d-1` sub-simplices that are purely spacelike (all on the same timeslice) as well as some that are timelike (space two timeslices).
+Thus a `d`-dimensional simplex will have some `d-1` sub-simplices that are purely spacelike (all on the same timeslice) as well as some that are timelike (spans two timeslices).

 Documentation:
 --------------